bruno-braga/open_mas_docker_opt/README.md

 #### Python_execute_netlogo.py
 File used by optional trigger containers, which will condition the start of execution of model containers through some policy.
 Contains Python code to execute sockets that wait for the command to start executing the models;
 #### Register.py
-Code executed by the Register container, which contains functions to request the API to create the initial simulation agents;
+~~Code executed by the Register container, which contains functions to request the API to create the initial simulation agents~~ (Old);
 #### Router.py
 Code executed by the Router container.
 Contains a function in a loop that calls the API in the method to process agents assigned to the Router.
-Contains routing policies.
+The method contains routing policies.
 In this file, it is possible to determine a time between the processing of each agent, to allow the architecture to consume more resources and be able to process more agents per time interval, or to increase the time between processing, reducing machine overload;
 #### Sugar-map.txt
 File used by the other two NetLogo files, containing simulation information regarding the positions of the map containing sugar and its quantity.;